-Intuitive is a type of coaching that relies on the coach’s intuition and inner guidance.
-This type of coaching can be helpful for employees who are seeking a more spiritual approach or interested in a more therapeutic coaching strategy than usual.
+Intuitive is a type of coaching that relies on the coach's intuition and inner guidance.
+This type of coaching can be helpful for employees who are seeking a more spiritual approach or are interested in a more therapeutic coaching strategy than usual.

-Developmental coaching is a type of coaching that focuses on the development of the leader and the leader’s success.
-Among the various coaching styles, this type of coaching can help employees grow their situational leadership, and develop a leader’s performance along their entire career.
+Developmental coaching is a type of coaching that focuses on the development of the leader and the leader's success.
+Among the various coaching styles, this type of coaching can help employees grow their situational leadership, and develop a leader's performance throughout their entire career.

 Bureaucratic is a type of coaching that follows the rules and regulations of an organization.
 This type can be helpful for employees who need structure and guidance in their careers.